Xenophong/GTEx_Mitonuclear_eQTL/README.md

 # Colocalization analyses

 We performed statistical colocalization between nucDNA trans-eQTLs on mtDNA encoded genes and nucDNA cis-eQTLs on nucDNA-eGenes (which we hypothesize may mediate the nucDNA trans-eQTLs on mtDNA encoded genes), using the [coloc R package](https://cran.r-project.org/web/packages/coloc/index.html).
+Plotting is done using the [eQTpLot](https://github.com/RitchieLab/eQTpLot) R package.
 All script for formatting the data as well as performing the analyses are shown in the ```Coloc``` directory.

 # Enrichment analyses